java GC is an example of “low-complexity domain”. Isolated knowledge pearls. (Complexity would be high if you delve into the implementation.)

 How about c# and C++?
 Somewhat more complicated.

-Across All of Sun’s GC engines so far (2012), young generation (eden + survivors) algorithm is _always_ STW.
+Across All of Sun’s GC engines so far (2012), young generation (eden + survivors) algorithm has _always_ been STW.
 The algo changed from single-threaded to parallel, but remains STW.
 Therefore, during a minor GC ALL application threads are suspended.
 Usually a short pause.

 Across All of Sun’s GC engines so far (2012), oldgen is at best low-pause but _never_ no-pause.
 For the oldgen, there is _always_ some pause, due to an inevitable STW phase.